jtr13/D3/EDAV4Notes.md

 ### Practice 2: Merge

+Start with the bar chart you created in Practice 1.

 *Note: it's best to work in the Console for the following so you don't have to sequence the changes.*